ratiofu/edge-serviceworker-websocket-crash/README.md

 2. Open Edge and the developer tools
 2. Navigate to `http://localhost:3000`

-Observe:
+Observe in the console log:
 ```
 HTML1300: Navigation occurred.      localhost:3000 (1,1)
-0: Cannot convert null or undefined to object    localhost:3000 (27,2)
-CONSOLE21301: serviceWorker.getRegistrations is rejected due to unsecure context or host restriction in http://localhost:3000/.
+ServiceWorker initialization failed: TypeError: Invalid argument.
 ```

-Expected: `[client] loaded` in the logs
+Expected in the server log: `[wss] new connection`

-You'll need to clear all caches and close all (controlled) tabs to repeat the exact same reproduction.
+You'll need to clear all caches and close all (controlled) tabs to repeat this.
 You may also want to "keep (preserve) logs."

 _The MicrosoftEdgeSH.exe just crashes when attempting to open the web socket_.
 The following is in the application event log: